azad6026/react-prctice/react-project/README.md

 ## Blog Posts

-Simple implimentation of dummy blog posts using useEffect with "Show more button"
+Simple implimentation of dummy blog posts using useEffect with "Show more button" feature

 ## Movie Discovery